Extern, Addiction and Public Policy Initiative

 - Policy writing on domestic legal and policy issues such as addiction treatment and incarceration, social determinants of addiction, and federal, state and local drug policies

-The Addiction and Public Policy Initiative hosts full-time and part-time interns throughout the academic year and summer in paid positions using internal and external funding sources, as well as for course credit or to fulfill legal, medical, or graduate residency requirements.
-Interns can participate remotely or in-person in Washington, D.C.
+The Addiction and Public Policy Initiative hosts full-time and part-time externs throughout the academic year and summer in paid positions using internal and external funding sources, as well as for course credit or to fulfill legal, medical, or graduate residency requirements.
+Externs can participate remotely or in-person in Washington, D.C.
 Paid positions are open int he summer using internal and external funding sources.

 - Assist with research, publications, and projects related to addiction and drug policy

 - A current law or graduate student

 - Strong qualitative or policy research, writing, and editing skills (knowledge of the U.S. legal system)

 - Strong communications skills, both oral and written

 - Detail oriented and able to work well with little supervision

 - Skilled in Microsoft Word, PowerPoint, and Google Suite.
 Familiar with Excel.

 - Interest and knowledge of U.S. state and federal legislative policymaking preferred